How Booster Shots Keep Your Immunity Strong

 The vaccines help with antibodies, which are a key component of the body’s immune response to illness.
 Antibodies are proteins that can identify and neutralize invading viruses, bacteria, fungi and parasites based on their molecular patterns.

 Antibodies are produced when cells in the body are triggered by a foreign substance – like a virus.
 In the case of the Pfizer and Moderna COVID-19 vaccines, messenger RNA is used to trigger this response.
+In the Johnson & Johnson vaccine, vector vaccine technology is used to produce an immune response.

 Over time, the level of antibodies can naturally decrease.
 But even if antibody levels decrease, the body has a memory of how to fight diseases that it’s been exposed to – either through a prior illness or through a vaccine.